 OnePlus phones are not the most popular in the world.
 As a matter of fact, average phone users are blissfully unaware of the existence of the brand.
-However, a core set of phone enthusiasts swear to live and die by OnePlus.
+However, a core set of phone enthusiasts swear that they live and die by OnePlus.
 They ride on the tag line of the brand: Never Settle.

 I find it intriguing, especially because I have never used a OnePlus phone, so I can’t place a finger on what the hype is about.
 MobilityArena did get to review the OnePlus One, but I never got to use it.
 Elroy handled that review.

 I have used Apple iPhones and can tell about them.
 I have used Xiaomi devices and can relate with the hype.
 As a matter of fact, in my life as a mobile connoisseur, I have used between 200 and 300 mobile phones by all of the following brands:

 - Sony Xperia